 An apology between a husband and wife should often take place privately.
 Make sure you are free of distractions and find a time when you feel a serious conversation is appropriate.
 When you apologize to your spouse, your apology should be genuine and sincere.
 Use "I" in your apology and don't try to put any responsibility for your behavior on your spouse.

 If it's more comfortable for you to be sure all of your emotions are expressed, apologizing in the form of a letter is acceptable.
 However, if possible, you should be present when the letter is read by your spouse.
 If that is not possible, be prepared to discuss the letter in person, after your spouse has had a chance to read it.

 After the Apology

 As a productive part of the apology, it can be helpful to state what you are willing to do to make things right again.
 You should emphasize your determination to not make the same mistake again.
-Whatever you decide to do to make restitution, make sure it is meaningful and something that you will do.
+Whatever you decide to do to make restitution, make sure it is meaningful, and something that you will actually do.
 Don't make promises you won't or can't keep.
 Finally, try to forgive yourself.
 It can be difficult if your spouse has moved on, but you are stuck in the past.

 Some apologies take time to digest.
 Don't push your spouse for an immediate response.
 Your spouse may need time to respond and work through the change in your relationship.
 Be patient with your spouse, and yourself, and keep the lines of communication open.